wsucauid798/project-dreamcore/README.md

 # Project Dreamcore

 A cinematic, game-like walk-through of our school campus, reconstructed from 3D Gaussian Splat captures.
-Fly, orbit, and pause inside every floor of the building plus the open campus.
+Fly, orbit and pause inside every floor of the building plus the open campus.

 ## Quick start